 Many public issues on the Roman agenda were dealt with here.
-Victory parades marched through this square, eulogies and speeches by leaders and clerics other social and political events took place here.
+Victory parades marched through this square, eulogies and speeches by leaders and clerics, other social and political events that took place here.

 During the Roman Empire, when the area was drained of swamps and contamination was cleared, the area became the center of the city's commerce and creative minds.
 The city was open to people from all over the empire.

-However just like a tide rises, so does it fall; With the establishment of the religious and governmental center in the Palatine Center, the status of this forum began to decline.
+However just like a tide rises, so does it fall; With the establishment of the religious and governmental center in the Palatine Center, the status of this Forum began to decline.
 The need for temples, the strengthening of Christianity and a general abandonment of the Roman lifestyle led to severe neglect of this physical place.
-The area and the buildings collapsed and were covered the sand, left to the decay of time.
-During this time the forum had an unflattering name: "The Field of Meat" – due to animal carcasses disposed there.
+The area and the buildings collapsed and were covered the sand, left to the decay over time.
+During this time the Forum had an unflattering name: "The Field of Meat" – due to animal carcasses disposed there.

-Excavations and reconstructions began in the 19th century, which outcomes you see today.
+Excavations and reconstructions began in the 19th century, whose outcomes you see today.
 The most significant momentum took place during the reign of fascist dictator Mussolini in the 20th century.

 All the buildings that were found throughout the Forum were a symbol of the victory of the Roman Empire from the various battles: they praised the conquering ruler and the fighters who won the battle and were meant to serve as a token of gratitude to the gods, who helped and supported the empire during times of war.

 Arch of Titus - erected after the death of Emperor Titus to mark the victory of the Romans over the Jews and the downfall of Jerusalem.